 4.3.2 Deleting a Reference Letter

-From the navigation menu on the left hand side, select “Upload Reference Letters”.
+From the navigation menu on the left-hand side, select “Upload Reference Letters”.
 From the first drop down menu corresponding to “Select Applicant”, select the title of the job the candidate of interest has applied to.
 In the drop down box below, select the name of the applicant.